Sigmmma/c20/src/content/h1/tags/readme.md

 # Tag structure
 ## Tag references and paths
-Some tag fields are _references_ to other tags.
-In tools like [Guerilla][], these references are referenced by their _tag path_, which can be thought of like their "URL".
-For example, the tutorial scenario references its BSP with the path `levels\test\tutorial\tutorial`.
-Tag paths are not literal filesystem paths, but rather an abstract location which uniquely identifies an instance of a tag.
-The _type_ of the referenced tag known
+A _tag path_ is like a URL for a tag.
+References from one tag file to another are stored as tag paths with an accompanying [engine ID](#engine-ids) for the type.
+For example, the path `levels\test\tutorial\tutorial` and engine ID `sbsp` is how the tutorial [scenario][] references its [BSP][scenario_structure_bsp].
+Tag paths are assumed relative to a `tags` directory, but are not literal filesystem paths since they don't contain an extension.

+Be careful when moving or renaming tag files; you may create "dead links" in other tags that referenced them.
+Either correct the broken references after moving tags, or use [invader-refactor][invader] to move tags safely.

-When tags are compiled into a map, their references are converted into pre-calculated pointers.
+When tags are compiled into a map, references are converted into pre-calculated pointers.
 An array of tag paths are still retained in the map but is not used by the game.

+Tag paths also appear in arguments to [Tool][] and scripting.

 ## Blocks
 A _tag block_ field, also known as a _reflexive_, is essentially a list of smaller data structures within a tag.
 An example is the [scenario][] tag containing a block of [vehicles][vehicle].
 In visual tag editors, blocks appear as a list of elements which are often editable by adding or removing elements.
 A block field internally consists of an item count and a pointer to an array of structures of the expected type.